RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/mason-hc-first-meeting.md

 This Tuesday, September 3rd, marked the first club meeting for the Mason Hack Club.
 Over 80+ students attended to learn, code, and interact with the community — making this Hack Club meeting the largest in the United States to date.

-The meeting started off in Room B112 like usual but quickly swelled in size to the point where we ended up moving to Mason’s library.
+The meeting started in Room B112 like usual but quickly swelled in size to the point where we ended up moving to Mason’s library.

 ![](https://cloud-jga89q17v.vercel.app/21_l4-pf9_xld_cxujdsu2msq.jpeg)